Biker bar: Motorcycle clubs

 Motorcycle clubs may assign a club member to remain outside of a bar to guard their motorcycles from vandalism or theft while the rest of the group congregates inside.
 Members of outlaw motorcycle clubs have been known to patronize biker bars.
 Some motorcycle clubs, including outlaw motorcycle clubs, adopt public biker bars as their club bar; as a bar that club members regularly frequent.
 This can provide opportunities for motorcycle clubs to meet potential prospects, or recruits, for their clubs.
-Motorcycle clubs may cordon off an area of a bar as reserved for their members and those that they choose to socialize with, such as other select bikers, single females and friends.
+Motorcycle clubs may cordon off an area of a bar as reserved for their members and those that they choose to socialize with, such as other select bikers, single women and friends.
 This may also occur to provide club members with a vantage point to observe activity occurring in a bar and to spot potential threats.
 Club biker bars also provide a space for members to meet and discuss club matters, and as a means to unify the group through socialization and camaraderie.
 Sometimes arrangements are made between motorcycle clubs and bar managers or owners regarding the utilization of a bar in relation to the regular presence of club members.

 Motorcycle club members have also performed bouncer services at times in biker bars.
 This can occur for several reasons, such as to protect their members or to prevent various conflicts from occurring or escalating.
 Sometimes club members work in unison with bouncer staff in bars, and sometimes club members are paid employees as part-time bouncers.
 Additionally, club members sometimes receive preferential service by bar staff, such as not having to wait in lines to get inside of a crowded bar while non-club members wait outside in a queue.